From historic shophouse rooftops to Marina Bay Sands, drink up at these outdoor bars with views to die for

 Oxwell & Co.
 (Rooftop)

-Kick back and enjoying a couple of quirky cocktails at Oxwell & Co’s brand new rooftop bar.
+Kick back and enjoy a couple of quirky cocktails at Oxwell & Co’s brand new rooftop bar.
 The bar features refreshing drinks like Bathtime (a sharing tub of tipple) and the Clover Club Street that feature botanical elements from the bar’s own herb garden.
 The bar favours Hendricks, so gin lovers can expect loads of gin-based concoctions.

 Oxwell & Co, 5 Ann Siang Road, Singapore 069688. p.
 6438 3984.